-Kirsty Burke - General Director and Company Secretary
+Kirsty Burke - Company Secretary and Director (until July 2019)

 Kirsty has over 20 years' experience in senior management roles, leading large, multidisciplinary teams in the not-for-profit and private sectors.
 As a General Manager and Human Resources generalist, Kirsty has experience managing people and culture, finance, business development, sales, communications and ICT.
 Having previously served as Assistant Company Secretary to the Board of a youth mental health Cooperative Research Centre, Kirsty joins Birth for Humankind as Company Secretary and Director.
 With a strong passion for social justice, equality and wellbeing, Kirsty is committed to Birth for Humankind's vision of empowerment, care, support and education for mothers, and their growing families.